Peak Your Interest

 We all know that having a pet, be it a dog, a cat, or a feathery friend, can bring countless benefits and positive effects to our lives.
 I know firsthand the sense of security and comfort that my son’s mini dachshund has brought each member of my family in a time of great loss.
 Otto will sit and be present with us, helping to process emotion and guide healing, often easing the feelings of loneliness and despair.

 For my parents and many of my clients, increasing physical activity by prescribing daily walks for their dogs has improved their health and sense of well-being.
 Dogs will never say no to exercise because errands are filling the day.
+And for others, their pets decrease feelings of loneliness, anxiety and social isolation in these strange times.
+It seems at times like our furry or feathery family members understand us better than anyone else.

 I have also witnessed our community grow stronger because of these bonds.
 People become more empathetic, compassionate, and accountable.
 Improved communication skills and connection with each other, and even enhanced community involvement in our small town stemming from pet ownership.